 10. National Museum Of Bhutan, Paro

-Built in the year of 1968 and set above the famous Rinpung Dzong, the National Museum of Bhutan was constructed to exhibit the famous Bhutanese art.
-From contemporary paintings to ancient statues, the museum today houses about 3000 masterpieces and exhibits more than 1,500 years of cultural heritage of Bhutan.
+The National Museum of Bhutan exhibits the famous Bhutanese art.
+It is set above the famous Rinpung Dzong.
+In the year 1968, it was built.
+From contemporary paintings to ancient statues, the museum today houses about 3000 masterpieces.
+It also exhibits more than 1,500 years of cultural heritage of Bhutan.

 Main attractions: Do not miss out on the bronze statues, galleries, and ancient paintings.